CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - More loot than before.
 - More spread out looting.
 - Added more hazmat zombies/medical spawns.

+### Neighborhood
+- New fresh-spawn neighborhood west of Almosta Town

 ________

 ## ✨ New Event